June Faire 2026

 • 10am : Dragon Claw Prize Tourney : for those fighters who have never won a tourney before.(**The rest of the times are dependent on when the previous activity ends)

-• Rapier will continue until we run out of things to do, or 4:00 – whichever comes first.
+• Depending on time and interest: Rapier will continue until we run out of things to do, or 4:30 – whichever comes first.

-The annual Dragon’s Laire Rapier Championship tournament will be held Sunday morning.
+The annual Dragon’s Laire Rapier Championship tournament will be held Sunday morning at 9:00 AM.

 Thrown Weapons